EMBRYOPSIDA Pirani & Prado

 Evolution: Divergence & Distribution.
 Mello-Silva et al. (2011) interpreted the split of Acanthochlamys from the rest of the family and other generic disjunctions in terms of drift-induced vicariant events.

 Ecology & Physiology.
 African Velloziaceae include many dessication-tolerant taxa common on inselbergs and a number of arborescent taxa (Porembski & Barthlott 2000; Farrant 2000: Xerophyta; Naidoo et al. 2009: Xerophyta viscosa, analysis of substances secreted on adaxial surface of the leaf).
 Indeed, Vellozioideae as a whole (?Acanthochlamys) show extreme dessication tolerance, being poikilochlorophyllous (their chloroplasts ± break down) resurrection plants (Gaff & Oliver 2013).
-The physiology of this has been studied in detail in the octoploid African Xerophyta viscosa (Farrant et al. 2015), and this species i.a. has several clusters of dessication-associated genes, including late embryogenesis abundant genes, genes that are also involved in the expression of dessication tolerance in seeds (Costa et al. 2017; see also Oliver et al. 2005; Gaff & Oliver 2013).
-Xerophyta is poikilochlorophyllous, its leaves losing all of their chlorophyll as they dry, and they may remain viable for more than two years (Costa et al. 2017).
+The physiology of this has been studied in detail in the octoploid African Xerophyta viscosa (Farrant et al. 2015; Costa et al. 2018), and this species i.a. has several clusters of dessication-associated genes, including late embryogenesis-abundant (LEA) genes, genes that are also involved in the expression of dessication tolerance in seeds (Costa et al. 2017; see also Oliver et al. 2005; Gaff & Oliver 2013; Artur et al. 2018).
+Xerophyta is poikilochlorophyllous, its leaves losing all of their chlorophyll as they dry, and they may remain viable for more than two years; interestingly, the plant briefly loses dessication tolerance upon germination (Costa et al. 2017).
 Alcantara et al. (2018) noted the importance of Velloziaceae in the origin of campos rupestris vegetation in South America, Vellozia, most speciose, developing aerial stems and Barbacenia developing water-holding parenchyma in the leaf.

 Bacterial/Fungal Associations.
 There are endophytic bacteria in the glands on the outside of the flowers of Barbacenia and Vellozia (Sadala-Castilho et al. 2016).